 Wakeboarding is an established watersport that first gained popularity back in the mid 1990’s.
-Wakeboarding is a combination of waterskiing and snowboarding and it blends key elements of these 2 sports to produce a great and highly exhilarating new way to have some serious fun on the water.
+Wakeboarding is a bit like snowboarding on the water and it produces a highly exhilarating new way of having some serious fun.
 Compared to other tow-based sports such as waterskiing, wakeboarding is relatively easy to learn and most beginners are able to get up on their board after a few runs in the presence of a good Instructor.
 With a bit of practise, many can do their first modest hops across the wake within just a few hours.

 Wakeboard design has advanced considerably in recent years and boards are now built with a specific purpose in mind - either cable, boat, or both.
 When buying a wakeboard, the 2 main questions you need to ask yourself are where am I going to actually use the thing (behind a boat, at the cable park, or both) and what is my honest skill level.
 After that, a lot of the design considerations are taken care of by the manufacturers.
 For example, a beginner/intermediate board will be carefully designed to get you going and maximise your learning curve.
 It will therefore not have any of the advanced features found on higher end boards that improve performance but almost certainly hinder your progress while learning.